-Fay Bradley is a social scientist with over 10 years’ experience in health services and pharmacy practice research.
-She has been involved in the design and delivery of numerous mixed method studies, including national evaluations of pharmacy services which have informed subsequent health care policy.
-In 2009, Fay was awarded a NIHR fellowship to conduct a novel study examining GP-community pharmacist collaborative relationships using social network analysis.
-Recent research projects include a Pharmacy Research UK funded study of supervision arrangements in community pharmacy and a NIHR funded study of clinical productivity in community pharmacy.
-Fay is currently evaluating the Health Education England funded NHS General Practice Pharmacist Training Pathway delivered by CPPE.
+Fay Bradley is a research fellow in the Health Services Research Centre, AMBS.
+A sociologist by background and previous NIHR doctoral fellowship holder, Fay has over 15 years’ mixed-method health services research experience, focused on the primary care workforce, inter-professional working and skill-mix change.
+She has developed expertise in integrated working between general practice and pharmacy, contributing to knowledge, theory and practice in this area.
+Fay has been involved in the design and delivery of numerous mixed method studies, including national evaluations of pharmacy services, which have informed subsequent health care policy.
+Recent projects include a NIHR funded study of clinical productivity in community pharmacy and an evaluation of the Health Education England funded NHS General Practice Pharmacist Training Pathway delivered by CPPE.

 Fay is currently working with GM CLAHRC on a study examining the integration of new roles into general practice.